sci-42ver/SICP_SDF/sicp_notes.md

   - > But not every function has this property. since one is oscillating while the other is strictly decreasing.
   - Also see [this](https://math.stackexchange.com/a/3518585/1059606) for why choose average function.
+- > to derive it, add y to both sides of the equation and divide by 2 See exercise 1.45 zhihu link.
+  Here although these 2 functions are not same, they have one shared intersection point.
 #### 1.3.4
 - `fixed-point` similar to `good-enough?` where the former cares about `(- y (/ x y))` and the latter is about `abs (- (square guess) x)`
   `average-damp` -> `average`